Terminal H2H

 - Real-time connection monitoring and error handling for all registered terminals

-- Multi-provider support including BRI, NTT, Cashup, SHC (Share commerce Malaysia), and other terminal providers
+- Multi-provider support including BRI, NTT, Cashup, SHC (Share Commerce Malaysia), and other terminal providers

 - Concurrent operations supporting multiple simultaneous transactions across different terminals